 Parker House Rolls

 No restaurant bread in Miami makes us more excited than these.
 The rolls are warm and fluffy inside, but have a thin crust that cracks when you bite into it.
 They also come with a honey butter you should use every last molecule of.

 We order this pretty much every time we come here, and never regret it.
 The fish they use changes based on availability, but it’s always dressed perfectly with just enough burnt serrano relish and olive oil.

-This agnolotti is a top-three pasta in Miami.
-It’s slightly sweet thanks to the corn—but also cheesy and you can still taste the blue crab among all those flavors.
-If you’re with a group, it might be worth getting two of these on the table.
+This is a top-five pasta in Miami.
+It’s slightly sweet thanks to the corn—but you can still taste the blue crab among all those flavors.
+If you’re with a hungry group, it might be worth getting two of these on the table.

 This dish keeps it simple: al dente bucatini, a whole lot of shaved parmesan and pecorino, and enough black pepper to cut through all that cheese.
 It is exactly what you want if you’ve been craving pasta for the last nine days.